RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add MultiIndex display support to the DataFrame viewer.
 * Add support for all Pandas indexes.
 * Add support for sets.
+* Add a new option to exclude callables and modules.
 * Add an option to its context menu (the one you get with a mouse right-click) to resize columns to its contents.